-Irish Green Data Summit 2025 Meeting Ireland’s data centre energy demand sustainably Tuesday 14th October 2025 ∙ Gibson Hotel, Dublin Register
+Green Data Summit 2026 Meeting Ireland’s data centre growth sustainably Friday 23 January 2026 ∙ The Gibson Hotel, Dublin Register now

 Although much of the debate has focused on the challenge of keeping pace with the increasing energy demand, data centre hosting presents an opportunity to underpin the long-term development of a significantly larger renewable energy sector in Ireland.